-Reducing Publishing Charges
+How to Reduce Publishing Charges

 There are several ways for you to publish open access (OA) at a reduced or even no cost in quality scholarly journals.
 These include:

-Applying for the OA publishing fund to cover article processing charges (APC) up to $3,000.
+- Applying for the OA publishing fund to cover article processing charges (APC) up to $3,000.

-Publishing within an OA journal that does not charge APC fees.
+- Publishing within an OA journal that does not charge APC fees.
 You can find journals like this by searching the Directory of Open Access Journals (DOAJ).

-Publishing with publishers like Open Library for Humanities that publish at no cost to the authors.
+- Publishing with publishers like Open Library for Humanities that publish at no cost to the authors.

-Publishing with publishers that give K-State authors a discount on APC’s
+- Publishing with publishers that give K-State authors a discount on APC’s

-Checking with the journal to see if they have an OA program.
+- Checking with the journal to see if they have an OA program.
 Some publishers like the Royal Chemistry Society are offering their authors, reviewers, and/or editors points or credits for their service to the journal.
 Authors can use these credits or points to publish their articles open access.